aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

   send_response(event, context, "SUCCESS", {"Message": "CFN deleted!"})
 ```

 7. On the **[Resources]** tab, confirm that the all resource creation is completed.
-You can find connection information of Amazon EC2 instance in **[Outputs]** tab.
+You can find connection information of EC2 instance in **[Outputs]** tab.

 <div align="center">
     <img src="https://github.com/aws-samples/aws-ai-ml-workshop-kr/blob/master/contribution/anhyobin/images/4.png"</img>
 </div>

-8. Let's confirm Amazon DynamoDB create and initialize properly via the Lambda fucntion.
+8. Let's confirm DynamoDB create and initialize properly via the Lambda fucntion.
 In AWS Management Console, select **DynamoDB** service.
 9. Select the **[Tables]** menu on the left to see that the **UserProfile** table has been created.
 Select it and click **[Items]** on the right menu to check that the data in the table has been written.

 <div align="center">